SFOE/BFE-Chatbot-Joule-Verne/README.md

 ## Joule Verne Overview
 ### Presentation
 ![Watch the demo](docs/bfe-chatbot-demo-ezgif.com-speed.gif)
 Joule Verne is a chatbot that was designed with the aim of answering requests received by the Swiss Federal Office of Energy (SFOE), ranging from the general public to parliamentaries.
 It was built solely using public data, that can be found on the [Publication database](https://www.bfe.admin.ch/bfe/en/home/news-und-medien/publikationen.exturl.html/aHR0cHM6Ly9wdWJkYi5iZmUuYWRtaW4uY2gvZW4vc3VjaGU=.html?keywords=&q=&from=20.10.2025&to=24.10.2025&nr=), as well as the official [website](https://www.bfe.admin.ch/bfe/en/home.html) of the SFOE.

-Retrieval Augmented Generation (RAG) was the technique used to design the chatbot.
+The main purpose of this agent is to support the Bundes-und Parliamentsgeschäfte Section to answer all letters addressed to the SFOE.

+### Usage
-If you have an account, you can check the chatbot by yourself at https://www.joule-verne.ch
+If you have an account, you can check the chatbot by yourself at https://www.joule-verne.ch.
+More information useful to the user on how to use the agent and the used data can be found [here](docs/)

 ## Cloud Architecture
 ### AWS Infrastructure